AngeYobo/Akyba/README.md

 ---
 ## Formal Verification of Akyba
-With TLA+ formal verification, Akyba offers a mathematically sound foundation for decentralized commu- nity savings
+With TLA+ formal verification, Akyba offers a mathematically sound foundation for decentralized community savings

 ![image](https://github.com/user-attachments/assets/91616a0b-2427-4561-88d2-3bda7f73a396)